 Aiding Vulpro in the protection, rehabilitation and re-release of Vultures in South Africa.

 To help with the rehabilitation of injured vultures with the intention to re-release.
-To fit GPS trackers to monitor their distribution.
+To contribute to veterinary care, food, monitoring and recovery.

 There are two families of vultures which evolved completely separately - Old World Vultures are found in Africa, Asia and Europe, and New World Vultures found in the Americas.
 New World Vultures have weaker feet and a great sense of smell, Old World have large feet and excellent eye sight.
 Here at Blair Drummond Safari Park we are home to two different types of Old World Vultures - the Hooded Vulture (Critically Endangered) and the Ruppell's Vulture (Critically Endangered).

 VulPro was established in 2007, working to protect the native vulture species in South Africa.
 The main objectives of the charity include:

 - Vulture rehabilitation

 - Veterinary and ecological research